MonoScale: Scaling Multi-Agent System with Monotonic Improvement: Discussion and Limitations

 In the emerging \emph{Agentic Web} \cite{yang2025agenticwebweavingweb}, a router may need to choose among millions of third-party agents uploaded by individuals or organizations.
 Even with basic quality control, agent cards can be incomplete, outdated, or misaligned with actual execution behavior, making zero-shot routing unreliable; this is especially problematic when tool interfaces are brittle, or tasks require multi-step workflows where a single misrouting can cascade into end-to-end failure.
 In this setting, simply upgrading to a stronger router model does not fundamentally address the lack of execution-grounded evidence.
 Instead, treating agent integration as a mandatory warm-up protocol, where we probe new agents with a small set of agent-conditioned tasks and distill both successes and failures into auditable, rollbackable routing constraints, appears essential for preventing post-expansion performance collapse.

+A practical consequence of this collapse risk shapes our experimental comparison.
+We benchmark MonoScale mainly against strong-router baselines at a \emph{fixed} small ($3$-agent) pool rather than against their best naively scaled configuration, because of an asymmetry in predictability: under naive scale-up a strong router's performance is non-monotonic, and which pool size is best can only be identified \emph{in hindsight}, after exhaustively evaluating every scale.
+A practitioner onboarding new agents thus has no reliable way to know a priori at how many agents such a router will perform well---or where it will collapse---so its fixed small-pool configuration is the only stable, a-priori-knowable operating point, and hence the meaningful reference.
+MonoScale removes this uncertainty: its conservative updates yield a stable, non-decreasing scaling trend by construction, so its scaled performance is predictable and one can keep onboarding agents without gambling on where the peak lies.

+\paragraph{Limitations.} We note several limitations.
+First, the monotonic-improvement guarantee is \emph{conditional}: it holds under the non-interfering expansion assumption (Assumption~\ref{assump:non_interfering}) and may weaken under persistent environment drift, such as shifting external-API behavior, as examined empirically in Appendix~\ref{app:assumption_validation}.
+Second, MonoScale stores routing knowledge in a natural-language memory under a fixed token budget; at the agent-pool sizes we study we observe no saturation-induced collapse or catastrophic interference, but this is not established for much longer expansion horizons, where explicit memory management---retrieval, pruning, or consolidation---would likely be needed.

-Due to compute and experimental-scale constraints, we currently validate our approach only on relatively small agent pools of up to $10$ agents, where we observe strong effectiveness and stability.
+Due to compute and experimental-scale constraints, our main experiments validate the approach on relatively small agent pools of up to $10$ agents (with a preliminary $20$-agent probe in Appendix~\ref{app:beyond_ten}), where we observe strong effectiveness and stability.
 In realistic Agentic Web settings, routers face catalogs containing thousands to millions of agents, and routing is typically retrieval-driven: the system must first retrieve a small candidate set from a large directory before selecting and invoking an agent.
 How to continuously and \emph{in parallel} onboard and expand the agent set at Web scale with a controllable cost budget---while warming up and calibrating routing to avoid degradation during expansion---remains an open challenge.
 A further question is whether retrieval-based routing should be more tightly integrated into our expansion strategy, forming a budgeted ``retrieve--route--calibrate'' loop that prioritizes calibration for newly surfaced or highly uncertain long-tail agents and feeds the resulting reliability and boundary information back into subsequent retrieval and routing decisions.
 Designing a more efficient, scalable, and stable expansion mechanism along these lines is a central focus of our future work.